Parking Regulations for Hanover Crescent Enclosure

 Large vans and other large vehicles

-Large vans and other commercial vehicles are banned from parking in the Crescent.
+Large vans and other commercial vehicles are prohibited from parking in the Crescent.
 The description ‘large’ should be taken to mean vehicles which are too long and/or too wide in terms of the marked parking bays so that drivers of vehicles adjacently parked on either side would have an access problem, or the vehicle is of such a length as to prevent residents’ or other vehicles passing along the Crescent without recourse to mounting the pavement or kerbstones.
 This applies to residents as well as tradesmen and visitors.
 In line with BHCC guidelines all vehicles should be less than 5.2m long, 2.25m high and weigh less than 2540kg.

 Unloading/deliveries/utility companies and pavement parking

-- Parking on the pavement is not allowed.
+Parking on the pavement is not allowed.

 The unloading of shopping and delivery of tradesmen’s materials should be from a marked space.
 In cases of large/exceptional items it is acknowledged that unloading from the kerbside may be necessary but the time to unload must be minimised and done to allow the through passage of other vehicles.
 For household removals every effort should be made to arrange for the temporary vacation of nearby spaces so as to allow the removal company vehicle(s) to park and still allow the passage of vehicles through the Crescent.